 Age is the most important factor which affects your chances of having a baby.
 Your ovaries have the maximum number of eggs at birth.
 The quality and quantity of eggs only reduce throughout your life.
 The maximum chances of pregnancy are between 25-30 years age, starts declining after 30 years and rapidly after 35 years.
 The best way to fulfill your dream of motherhood, if you are planning pregnancy later on in life, is egg freezing or oocyte cryopreservation.

-Who is a suitable candidate for egg freezing?
+- Who is a suitable candidate (age limit) for egg freezing?

 Any woman who <40 years of age with a good ovarian reserve can freeze eggs.
 The chances of success are better in younger women as the quality and quantity of eggs are better in younger women.